fiquu/database-manager-mongoose/README.md

 ## Documentation

-Please visit https://fiquu.github.io/database-manager-mongoose/ for more info and options.
+Please visit [the documentation page](https://fiquu.github.io/database-manager-mongoose/) for more info and options.